Sangamon, Co. (ECWd) -

 With four people in the room not wearing a mask, trustee McBride comes to the front of our table, less than six feet away, and asks if we are vaccinated.
 I have no issue with any question a person wants to ask.
 I do take issue when they think I am required to answer, which I am not.
 As can be heard in the video, I refused to answer as my medical condition, treatments, and vaccinations are nobody's business.
 Trustee Fox chose to inject himself into the discussion in an effort to justify why it was OK for them to demand an answer and then insinuate why my response was wrong.

 Once they realized I was not going to put up with their intimidation attempts, Fox then tries to claim the RFP has a mask-wearing policy.

-Fox's actions reflect exactly why he was suspended not once, but twice during his time on the RFP.
+UPDATED: Fox's actions reflect exactly why he was suspended not once, but twice during his time on the Rescue Squad, (prior reporting reflected RFPD).
 He has no problem running his mouth and making claims that are not true in an effort to sound important and in charge.
-Sadly, he was selected as the new President of the RFP Board of Trustees at this meeting with a 3:2 vote.
+Sadly, he was selected as the new President of the RFPD Board of Trustees at this meeting with a 3:2 vote.